Azure/data-api-builder/docs/bugbash/readme.md

 - [ ]  Should be able to apply field level authorization using include/exclude fields
 - [ ]  Should be able to apply item level authorization by defining database policy.
 (Operation supported in the policy condition are `eq`, `neql`, `>` , `>=`, `<`, `<=`)

+**Caching**
+- [ ] Should cache the response:
+      Add below configuration in _dab-config.json_:

+      "runtime": {
+        ...
+        "cache": {
+          "enabled": true,
+          "ttl-seconds": 10 //default is 5 sec
+        }
+      }

+     Perform same operation "multiple times", you should get the same response for the configured cached time.

 To checkout more scenarios, you can refer the release notes: https://github.com/Azure/data-api-builder/releases

 ## Where to report the bug?